MrYsLab/xi/README.md

 ### Known Limitations Imposed By The Scratch Team:

-Currently Xi works only on Chrome.
+Currently Xi works only on Chrome for Ubuntu (and perhaps other linux flavors).
 After launching the Xi server for your board, go to:
 [http://scratchx.org/?url=http://MrYsLab.github.io/xi4s.js](http://scratchx.org/?url=http://MrYsLab.github.io/xi4s.js)

 This is the new Scratch Extension Web Site.
 After it launches, wait a moment and a dialog box will appear to allow you to continue with loading the extension.

 Accept the warning and the Xi blocks will load.

+You may see another warning stating there is an extension problem and that a plug-in needs to be loaded.
+Just click OK to dismiss this dialog box.
+Xi does not use the Scratch plugins, but uses the Xi servers.

 For a French translation use this URL:
 [http://scratchx.org/?url=http://MrYsLab.github.io/xi4s_fr4.js](http://scratchx.org/?url=http://MrYsLab.github.io/xi4s_fr4.js)